mongodb/docs-realm/source/includes/realm-studio-export-class-definitions.rst

 - Specify a name and destination for your new class definitions.
 Press the :guilabel:`Save` button.

-You'll see a new directory at your specified destination containing your class definitions.
-The file contains a complete list of classes and properties, including new additions.
+If your destination directory does not already exist, Realm Studio creates it.
+Inside, you'll find a file that contains a complete list of classes and properties, including new additions.